jmartty/nesquikcsv/README.md

 # NesquikCSV

-Fork of the Fastest-CSV gem.
+Fork of the Fastest-CSV gem to support different encodings.
 Uses native C code to parse CSV lines in MRI Ruby.

 Supports standard CSV according to RFC4180.
 Not the so-called "csv" from Excel.